joulupunikki/Phoenix/README.md

 1.1: Release zip
 ----------------
 People who just want to try Phoenix should get the latest release distribution package named `Phoenix_XX.YY.ZZ.zip`, where XX.YY.ZZ are version numbers, downloadable at [Phoenix releases](https://github.com/joulupunikki/Phoenix/releases) on GitHub.
-This zip file contains a precompiled jar and and also buildable release sources for those who are suspicious of running random binaries found on the Internet.
+This zip file contains a precompiled jar and also buildable release sources for those who are suspicious of running random binaries found on the Internet.

 1.2: Project files for developers
 ---------------------------------